TheCandidStartup/TheCandidStartup.github.io/_drafts/hacking-storybook-tsdoc.md

 # Reusing Existing Conversion Code

-How much of existing conversion code can we reuse rather than rewriting it from scratch?
+How much of the existing conversion code can we reuse rather than rewriting it from scratch?
 The implementation of `extractArgTypes` that I'm overriding is defined [deep inside](https://github.com/storybookjs/storybook/blob/next/code/renderers/react/src/docs/extractArgTypes.ts) React framework support and not exported.

 Most framework support, including React, makes use of a common [docs-tools](https://github.com/storybookjs/storybook/blob/next/code/core/src/docs-tools/README.md) library which is exported.
 The code calls `extractComponentProps` from `docs-tools`, performs some React specific "enhancements" and then reformats the data as `StrictArgTypes`.